AdaCore/spark2014/lrm/source/subprograms.rst

    elements A (I) and A (J) are considered as distinct instances even though I my equal J.

-.. todo:: We probably need to think more carefully about discriminants
+.. todo:: We probably need to think more carefully about discriminanted and variant records.
+RCC comment: we need an entire design activity for disciminated and variant records.
+ToDo in chapter 3 as well.
+Target: D2.
-     of variant records.

 .. centered:: **Static Semantics**